JustinJoshi/complex-nasa-bootcamp/README.md

 Tech used: HTML, CSS, JavaScript, Framework of choice

-i used a proxy url site to grab the info from the nasa api to avoid the cors request issue. i used a fetch request to fetch the data, then fed that data into another fetch request to then print all the required data into the dom with innerhtml
+On page load, a fetch request instantly runs.
+The URL I used for my fetch request required that I have a cors proxy website in front of it.
+The api would otherwise run into a cors error.
+The fetch runs and grabs the list of over 400 nasa facilities.
+I setup a forEach loop to loop through the large array, and from each of the objects grab the facility name, latitude and longitude.
+I then setup another fetch request with the open weather api that takes in the latitude and longitude and returns the temperature.
+Then i put the temperature, facility name, and coordinates into the dom.

 Optimizations

-make it prettier maybe
+I would make it stylized for sure.
+I would consider adding some features to make the first nasa api project intrgrate with this one.

 Lessons Learned: